The Factory Visit To Nowhere

 Before I started working for HLH I was working in product development and spending my days between Canada and China (based in Shenzhen).
 Part of my job was to qualify suppliers.
 We had projects that involved injection moulding, forging, CNC machining, sand casting, sheet metal, blow moulding, acrylic, and much more.
 I visited a lot of factories all over China, literally trains, planes and automobiles with some buses thrown in for a bit of pain.

 Factory choices in China are incredibly diverse.
 There are factories that offer a diverse range of services in-house.
 There are factories that are absolutely massive and only do one specialised thing.
 There are factories that you want to work with but they are so big that their MOQ is too high for small to medium sized production runs.
 There are factories that are really excellent at what they do but could never pass a factory audit in a million years.
 There are excellent factories and then, not so much.
-There are factories of all shapes, sizes and configurations, it can be exhausting trying to find the right supplier.
+There are factories of all shapes, sizes and configurations, it can be literally exhausting trying to find the right supplier.

 A 3-hour flight, followed by a train ride and a private taxi to get to this seemingly great supplier.
 The website was great, the boss answered every question we wanted, he was very knowledgeable.
 The trip wasn’t to rubber stamp the supplier but we were hopeful that this was our guy.
 We were driving through this heavily industrialised area for what seemed like forever, which is not unusual so no worries.
 But then the factories and buildings started to disappear and we started entering an area of low-rise buildings and I thought, “great, we have another hour to go until we get back to an industrial area and find this guy”.
 Then our driver pulled down this “road” and told us “the factory is about 5 minutes away”.
 FYI, the dirt road in the photo above is better than the road we were on.

-He got us, he duped us, he wasted our time.
+Great website, great photos, but none of it real, he duped us, he wasted our time.
 Lesson learned, move on.
 I do note that I did almost get out of the car, not to visit with the factory but because I was curious as to where their electricity was coming from.
 I couldn’t figure it out, that’s how isolated this “factory” was.
 But I still stayed in the car as I didn’t want to get my shoes dirty 🙂

 You get what you inspect, not what you expect.
 Have fun on your next road trip 🙂